* Radical law professor

 On March 14, 1986, Falk spoke at the New York Marxist School on the topic of political elections in the Philippines.

-A strong advocate for “world government” and “global law,” Falk has called for the United Nations General Assembly to be given greater power to legislate and enforce its decisions.
+A strong advocate of “world government” and “global law,” Falk has called for the United Nations General Assembly to be given greater power to legislate and enforce its decisions.
 In 1999 he proposed, as an antidote to what he characterized as the rise of American fascism, the creation of a “Global Peoples’ Assembly” – a governing body whose members would “represent the worldwide voice of the people in action and decision making.”
 In practice, such an entity would be authorized to direct U.S. foreign and domestic policies, as well as the policies of other nations.

 Falk also has recommended consideration of “allowing persons outside the United States to challenge policy affecting their well-being by way of binding referenda, or even by casting votes in national elections held within the United States.”